nirkeret/Subsampling/README.md

 R = vector of delayed-entry (left truncation) times.

-q0 = number of subsampled censored observations for the uniform pilot estimator.
+q0 = number of subsampled censored observations for the uniform pilot estimator (relevant only for the “L” and “A” methods).
 Defaults to be the same as q.

 q = number of subsampled censored observations.